MatthieuBruh/StockManager/README.md

 ## 4. Usage
 This chapter is an overview of the different endpoints of the application.

-Before reading details about the endpoints, all of them have four commons http status codes:
+Before reading details about the endpoints, all of them have four common HTTP status codes:
 * **200 / 201**: The request has succeeded.
 * **400**: The request has failed because of a bad request.
 * **401**: The request has failed because the employee is not authenticated.